tkaefer/decision-making-cognitive-biases/slides.md

 ---

-* there are biases specific to groups (such as the risky shift) as well as biases at the individual level.
+* there are biases specific to groups (such as the risky shift) as well as biases at the individual level.<!-- .element class="fragment fade-in" -->
+* Some biases affect decision-making, where the desirability of options has to be considered (e.g., sunk costs fallacy).<!-- .element class="fragment fade-in" -->

 ---

-* Some biases affect decision-making, where the desirability of options has to be considered (e.g., sunk costs fallacy).

----

-* Others such as illusory correlation affect judgment of how likely something is, or of whether one thing is the cause of another.
+* Others such as illusory correlation affect judgment of how likely something is, or of whether one thing is the cause of another.<!-- .element class="fragment fade-in" -->

----

-* A distinctive class of biases affect memory, such as consistency bias (remembering one's past attitudes and behavior as more similar to one's present attitudes).
+* A distinctive class of biases affect memory, such as consistency bias (remembering one's past attitudes and behavior as more similar to one's present attitudes).<!-- .element class="fragment fade-in" -->

 ---